CSE-WelchCJ/CSE-WelchCJ.github.io/README.md

-This repo and the associated web page code is a college project.
-I am enjoying learning how to code html and css files.
+This repository and those associated with it are part of the pages I am building as I progress through my Computer Science courses at the University of South Carolina.